UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 research data with the coverage needed for this project - ie a single standard for expressing all the examples presented in this spec.

-Future versions of this specification may be based on other metadata standards, as far as possible this will be done by swapping in a new *DataCrate Context*, leaving the keys as described here the same.
+Future versions of this specification may be based on other metadata standards;
+as far as possible this will be done by swapping in a new *DataCrate Context*, leaving the keys as described here the same.

 Additional metadata MAY be drawn from any RDF vocabulary to allow open-ended extensibility.

-Generally, the standard keys for Schema.org should be used, however there are a few keys which are defined differently than the standard, to allow for new terms to be defined in [schema.org] or for them to be mapped to other vocabularies.
+Generally, the standard keys for [Schema.org] should be used, however there are a few keys which are defined differently than the standard, to allow for new terms to be defined in [schema.org] or for them to be mapped to other vocabularies.